How Artificial Intelligence Is Transforming Healthcare Industry?

 Managing Medical Data

-The preliminary stage of healthcare is data compiling and analyzing information like medical records, tracing patients’ history.
-AI helps in collecting, storing, formatting, and tracing data so that it could later help in providing faster and on time access.
+The preliminary stage of healthcare is data compiling and analyzing information like medical records, and tracing patients’ history.
+AI helps in collecting, storing, formatting, and tracing data so that it could later help in providing faster and on-time access.

 Digital Nursing Assistants

 Digital nursing assistants ease communication between patients and care providers.
-The virtual assistants’ responds to patient’s queries, monitor patients (based on past medical history) and provide them quick responses.
+The virtual assistants respond to patients’ queries, monitor patients (based on past medical history), and provide them with quick responses.

 Drug Discovery and Development